PHP-QA-CI: A Comprehensive Quality Assurance Pipeline in a Single Dependency

 • php8.4 - PHP 8.4 support (current recommended branch as of 2025)

-This branching strategy allows the tool to provide optimal configurations for each PHP version while maintaining backward compatibility where needed.
+This branching strategy gives you optimal configurations for each PHP version.
+It still maintains backward compatibility when needed.

 Configuration and Customization

-While PHP-QA-CI works out of the box with sensible defaults, it's designed for easy customization.
-The tool looks for custom configurations in your project's qaConfig directory, falling back to defaults when custom configs aren't found.
+PHP-QA-CI works out of the box with sensible defaults, but it's easy to customize.
+The tool looks for custom configurations in your project's qaConfig directory.
+If it doesn't find them, it uses the defaults.

 Creating Custom Configurations